 And glory of glories, we had success!

-In this project, we used the electricity generated by voluntary muscle contraction to take over the keyboard of a computer.
+In this project, chosen by one gamer and talented student, he used the electricity generated by voluntary muscle contraction to take over the keyboard of a computer.

 The idea of this project was to build a labyrinth to learn about cockroach behavior and food preferences.
 Could they learn the route to reach a preferred food source faster over time, say, a banana slice instead of a potato slice?